 At a Clinician’s level (General Practitioners/GPs)

-GPs are often the first line of defense against mental health issues.
+GPs are often the first line of defence against mental health issues.
 Since certain mental illnesses can have physiological signs, it is not uncommon for most individuals to see a general physician before visiting a psychiatrist or mental health practitioner.
 It therefore, becomes vital to ensure that all GPs are trained and sensitized about mental health concerns.

 At a Community level